Wilton Violation of Protective Order Lawyer

 Penalties for a class C felony include a prison sentence up to 10 years in length, a fine of up to $10,000, a period of up to 3 years on probation, or a combination of the three.

 Other protective order violations are Class D felonies punishable by up to five years of imprisonment, up to a $5,000 fine, and / or up to 3 years on probation.
-When possible, a Wilton violation of protective order lawyer may be able to seek alternative penalties.
+When possible, a Wilton violation of protective order attorney may be able to seek alternative penalties.

-How to Prevent Violation?
+How to Prevent a Protective Order Violation?

 Consult a Wilton Violation of Protective Order Attorney